Magisk-Modules-Repo/liboemcryptodisabler/README.md

 ## Requirements
 - The module assumes the library in question is located at either `/system/lib/liboemcrypto.so` or `/system/vendor/lib/liboemcrypto.so`.
 If your library is located elsewhere (or nowhere), the module will have no effect (so it's harmless to try it).

-- The module has been verified working on a Samsung Galaxy S9+ (SM-G965F/DS) running Magisk 16.x on a variery of ROMs, and on a Samsung Tab S3 (SM-T820) running stock Android 8.0 and Magisk 16.x.
+- The module has been verified working on a Samsung Galaxy S9+ (SM-G965F/DS) running Magisk 16.x/17.x on a variery of ROMs, on a Samsung Tab S3 (SM-T820) running stock Android 8.0 and Magisk 16.x/17.x, and on a Samsung Tab S4 (SM-T839) running stock Android 8.1 and Magisk 17.x.

 ## Links
 [Module's XDA forum thread](https://forum.xda-developers.com/apps/magisk/magisk-liboemcrypto-disabler-drm-t3794393)